Claremont and Daysh buildings, Newcastle University

 Innovations in cladding

 Corium is a unique brick cladding system that combines the natural beauty of genuine brick with cost-effective fast track installation on a fixed metal frame.
-Our team were the first to use Corium cladding in the Northeast of England.
+Our team were the first to use Corium cladding in the North East of England.
 Corium offers a facing brick finish for projects where a façade system is required, rather than traditional masonry.
 This was a technical challenge, using a relatively untried system, so we enlisted the expertise of our Regional Design Manager to oversee its successful completion.

 Bringing a vision to life